MrPrecise/Real-Python-Projects/README.md

 # Real Python Projects

-This is mainly my personal archive from following along  Real Python's courses, all the courses are in folders named the same as the course name on Real Python with every file/folder scrutured after the courses on Real Python
+This is mainly my personal archive from following along  Real Python's courses, all the courses are in folders named the same as the course name on Real Python with every file/folder scrutured after the courses on Real Python.

 ### Source for courses